Alert

 No motorized watercraft are allowed.

-Stand-up paddle boards, canoes, and kayak watercraft are currently permitted in the Master Plan.
-Aquatic Nuisance Species (ANS) Inspections will be required for all approved watercraft.
+Stand-up paddle boards, canoes, kayaks, and windsurfing watercraft are currently permitted.
+Aquatic Nuisance Species (ANS) Inspections will be required for all approved watercraft upon entry.

 Can I use a remote control device (board, drone, etc.)?

-No. Remote control devices are not allowed on the reservoir.
+No. Remote control devices are not allowed in, on, or near the reservoir.

 Is fishing allowed at the reservoir?